bxm6306/bluetti_mqtt-startup/README.md

 | **station2_mac** | An optional second Bluetti station Bluetooth MAC address for discovery                                  | 01:23:45:67:89:AC |
 | **station1_description** | Description for Station 1                                                                       | AC200Max          |
 | **station2_description** | Description for Station 2                                                                       | AC300             |

+I also re-run this script every hour via crontab which you can edit by running **crontab -e** and adding the following line

+0 * * * * bash /yourpathgoeshere/start_bluetti_mqtt.sh

 License
 -------